-The work log view in the activity section helps you spot patterns and trends within your team member's' activity.
-Managers and engineers can get an overview of users’ recent work.
 Both manager and engineer can review this section before 1:1s.
 This helps make 1:1s more efficient by keeping you on the same page regarding work status.
-Spend more time asking the right questions instead of going over a status update.
+Learn more about Work log.

 Use the Show filter to select which commit types, PR activity, PR comments, or Ticket activity you'd like to see.

 Use the Weekends toggle to choose whether the chart displays activity from weekends.
 Look at activity from prior weeks by clicking the Previous page and Next page arrows on the right.
 Hover over an icon to view more details about that activity.